sivwuk/Organised-Thought-Vault/Readme.md

 - Add content to the template for permanent notes

 ### Daily Notes
 - 	Add content to the template for Daily notes
-- Add logic to link between Daily notes
+- 	Add logic to link between Daily notes	- COMPLETE

 ### Weekly Notes
-- Add content to the template for Weekly notes
+- 	Add content to the template for Weekly notes - COMPLETE
-- Add logic to link between Weekly notes
+- 	Add logic to link between Weekly notes	- COMPLETE

 ### Study Notes
-- Add Studt Notes Templates
+- Add Study Notes Templates
 - Add Anki Integration

 ## Contributing